-I am a computational linguist working on speech and language processing at Google.
+I am a computational linguist working on speech and language processing.
+I also an assistant professor at the Graduate Center, City University of New York, where I direct the computational linguistics masters program.
 Before joining Google, I was a postdoctoral researcher, and an assistant professor, at the Center for Spoken Language Understanding at the Oregon Health & Science University.
 I received a Ph.D. in linguistics from the University of Pennsylvania in 2013.
 At Google, I contribute to the OpenFst and OpenGrm libraries, and am the principal author of Pynini, a powerful weighted-finite state grammar extension for Python.
 In my copious free time, I also participate in ongoing collaborations in linguistics, language acquisition, and language disorders.
 More information, including a complete list of publications, can be found at my external website.